arulkumarkandasamy/KarpenterConfiguration/README.md

 * **Nodes are not consolidating (scaling down):**
 * Check if pods have `karpenter.sh/do-not-disrupt: "true"` annotation.
 * Ensure `disruption.consolidationPolicy` is set to `WhenUnderutilized`.

----

-**Would you like me to help you create a specific `system.yaml` NodePool for your critical control-plane add-ons?**